-I was one of the tour chefs for GD during the years of 87-95.
+I was one of the tour chefs for GD during the years 87-95.
 I worked with Jimi Voss and Karen Candido on the east coast.
-After Jerry died I worked for a few other bands until I decided to change careers for a while.
-I went back to school to get a computer science degree but was hired out of college before finishing up.
+After Jerry died, I worked for a few other bands until I decided to change careers for a while.
+I went back to school to get a computer science degree but was hired out of college before finishing.
 I have worked in the advertising/tech industry for approximately 15 years.
-I continued to cook for cherry picked jobs.
-I have in the last couple of years shifted back to the food industry working on projects private, retail, and music festival focused activities
+I continued to cook for cherry-picked jobs.
+In the last couple of years, I have shifted back to the food industry, working on private, retail, and music festival-focused activities.

 Need consulting or have a gig?

 Redwood Ramble Urban Farming Oregon Country Fair Peach Music Festival Dumaine Catering Landrace Corn Tortillas

 GD Dinner Series

 Former chefs for the Grateful Dead Clell Hoffman and Gene Keenan, along with the “Velvet Crowbar” John Atkinson, will regale you with food, life, and times of feeding the Grateful Dead.
 Missing this time will be east coast chefs Jimi Voss and Karen Candido.
 Not to mention the essential stage and dressing room craft services connections of John Markward and Dave Miller.

 This first dinner will be a Mexican-influenced fish-centric 5-course meal.
 The menu will be based on what is fresh and available in this late spring market but expect the following delightful ingredients:

 Seafood based second course combined with complementary vegetables from Tupelo Gardens

 Wild Alaskan King or Wild Alaskan Halibut (based on market)